Flicko75/taskman/README.md

    - If team has users:
      - Users are automatically unassigned.
      - Team is deleted only after cleanup.
+4. Team Membership Consistency
+   - A user may only be a member of one team at a time.
+   - A team must exist before users are assigned to it.
+5. Team Visibility
+   - Non-admin users may only see:
+     - Their own teams
+     - Their own tasks within a team

 ### Task Rules
 1. Task Creation